yellowdog/python-examples/README.md

 ## Compute Source Templates

-The Compute Source Template example and schema can be found at: https://docs.yellowdog.co/api/?spec=Compute%20API#tag/compute/post/compute/templates/sources.
+The Compute Source Template models can be found in the Compute API at: https://docs.yellowdog.ai/api?spec=Compute%20API.

 An example Compute Source resource specification is found below: